leveris133t/API-docs/deposits/deposits.md

 # IB Deposits

-The **Deposit service** is responsible allowing a user to view and manage their deposit product accounts and create payments.
+The **deposit service** is responsible allowing a user to view and manage their deposit product accounts and create payments.

-## Overview
+## Responsibility of the service

 #### Deposit Product Account
-A deposit product is created during the onboarding process (see [User Activation service](https://doc.ffc.internal/book/mw-ib/mw-gen-user-activation-ib.html)).
-A client can have more then one deposit product, list of which can be obtained by endpoint [/deposit-products/!list]()
+A [deposit product]() is created during the onboarding process (see [user activation service](https://doc.ffc.internal/book/mw-ib/mw-gen-user-activation-ib.html)).

-*Multi currency* accounts are supported and referenced throughout the documentation as *currency components*.
-See [Managing Currency component](#managing-currency-components) for more detail.
+A customer can have more than one deposit product.

+An account can have multiple currency components, where one is designated as the *primary currency*.
+The customer has the ability to change the primary currency.
+The aggregated balance of the account will appear in the primary currency.

 #### Transactions